oktadev/okta-blog/_source/_posts/2020-01-23-pkce-oauth2-spring-boot.md

 layout: blog_post
 title: "Use PKCE with OAuth 2.0 and Spring Boot for Better Security"
 author: dogeared
-description: "PKCE guards against replay attacks with authorization codes, even for confidential clients"
+description: "PKCE guards against replay attacks with authorization codes, even for confidential clients."
 tags: [oauth, oauth2, Java, Spring Boot, Spring Security]
 tweets:
 - "Familiar with OAuth 2.0?
 Did you know that it's recommended to always use PKCE?
 It's easy with Okta's Spring Boot Starter!"